neilfernandez/plsql-and-sql-coding-guidelines/README.md

-# Insum PL/SQL &amp; SQL Coding Guidelines
+# ngena PL/SQL &amp; SQL Coding Guidelines

 ## Introduction

+In 2021, Neil Fernandez of ngena forked these from Insum to comply with ngena coding standards.

 In 2019, Rich Soule of Insum forked these guidelines from the Trivadis guidlines and changed most of the rules to comply with Insum coding standards and added many new guidelines.
 New rules were also suggested in the Trivadis Issues, and while many were adopted, some (and some we consider very important) were not.